Amadeo Bordiga: Italian Socialist Party

 Within the newly founded Karl Marx Circle, Bordiga rejected a pedagogical approach to political work and developed a "theory of the Party", whereby the organization was meant to display non-immediate goals as a rally of similarly minded people and not necessarily a body of the working class.
-However, Bordiga was deeply opposed to representative democracy which he associated with bourgeois electoralism:

-Thus if there is a complete negation of the theory of democratic action it is to be found in socialism (Il Socialista, 1914).

-Therefore, Bordiga opposed the parliamentary faction of the PSI being autonomous from central control.

-In common with most socialists in Latin countries, Bordiga campaigned against Freemasonry which he identified as a non-secular group.
+Bordiga was deeply opposed to representative democracy, which he associated with bourgeois electoralism.
+In a 1914 issue of Il Socialista, he wrote: "Thus if there is a complete negation of the theory of democratic action it is to be found in socialism."
+Bordiga opposed the parliamentary faction of the PSI being autonomous from central control.
+In common with most socialists in Latin countries, Bordiga campaigned against Freemasonry, which he identified as a non-secular group.

+Following the October Revolution, Bordiga rallied to the communist movement and formed the communist abstentionist faction within the PSI, abstentionist in that it opposed participation in bourgeois elections.
+The group would form with the addition of the former L'Ordine Nuovo grouping in Turin around Antonio Gramsci the backbone of the Communist Party of Italy (PCdI).
+This came after a long internal struggle in the PSI as it had voted as early as 1919 to affiliate with the Comintern but had refused to purge its reformist wing.
+In the course of the conflict, Bordiga attended the 2nd Comintern Congress in 1920, where he added two points to the Twenty-one Conditions of membership proposed by Vladimir Lenin.
+Nevertheless, he was criticised by Lenin in his work "Left-Wing" Communism: An Infantile Disorder (1920) over a disagreement regarding parliamentary abstentionism.
+Victor Serge, who witnessed the 2nd Comintern Congress, remembered Bordiga as "exuberant and energetic, features blunt, hair thick, black and bristly, a man quivering under his encumbrance of ideas, experiences and dark forecasts."